-Senior staff and managers in Singapore are now expected to receive 5% increase in their pay!
-Sounds like good news, right?
+Senior staff and managers in Singapore are now expected to receive a 5% managerial pay hike.
+It sounds like the best increase in their pay!
+So that sounds like good news, right?

-What does it tell us about the city-state economy and how are Singaporeans in working age benefit from this?
+What does it tell us about the city-state economy?
+Also, how are Singaporeans of working-age benefit from this?

-While 48% of surveyed companies across Asia revealed their plan to increase their employees’ income, 58% of companies in Singapore profess that soon this increase will happen in our own yard.
+While 48% of surveyed companies across Asia revealed their plan to increase their employees’ income, 58% of Singapore companies profess that this increase will soon happen in our own yard.

-The higher pay is a reflection that Singapore’s economy is stable.
-There are more works available despite the unemployment rate recently hitting a six-year high of 2.2%.
-The city-state is still one of the countries where individuals can easily get a job, however, for some reason the unemployment rate is increasing.
+The managerial pay hike is a reflection that Singapore’s economy is stable.
+As a result, more works are available despite the unemployment rate recently hitting a six-year high of 2.2%.
+The city-state is still one of the countries where individuals can easily get a job.
+However, for some reason, the unemployment rate is increasing.

-As a response, with the economy getting stable, 93% of companies in Singapore expressed their intent to either keep or raise the number of their employees this year.
+The economy is getting stable.
+93% of companies in Singapore expressed their intent to keep or raise the number of their employees this year.

-The main beneficiaries of increased wage are those in digital, technology and healthcare sectors.
+The main beneficiaries of increased wages are the digital, technology and healthcare sectors.

 RELATED: Payday Loan in Singapore

-While it has been reported that Singapore’s economy has been stable, this does not mean that we are safe from inflation.
+While Singapore’s economy has been stable, this does not mean that we are safe from inflation.

 Every year the cost of living rises by about 3% a year.
-Your housing rent and other necessities are getting more expensive.
+So your housing, rent, and other necessities are getting more expensive.
 What you can buy with your S$100 might cost double in the next couple of years.
-If your income remains static, then you won’t be able to afford your needs in the near future.
+If your income remains static, you won’t be able to afford your needs in the near future.

-On the other hand, if this helps the Singaporeans alleviate the impact of inflation in their daily living, then the economy is indeed stable.
+On the other hand, if this helps the Singaporeans alleviate the impact of inflation on their daily living, the economy is indeed stable.

-Your increased pay is not a reward, it gives you the work-life balance as the cost of living goes up.
-This simply means you still need to continue saving up.
+Your increased managerial pay hike is not a reward.
+Instead, it gives you a work-life balance as the cost of living goes up.
+It simply means you still need to continue saving up.